 While many franchisors would prefer to retain absolute control over the advertising of their franchisees, in the first place by supplying all advertising materials and subsequently by monitoring their use by the franchisees, most franchisors find this option too cumbersome to be practical in cross-border franchising.
 Sub-franchisors and sub-franchisees will moreover resist such stringent control on the part of the franchisor.
-In practice, a majority of franchisors and sub-franchisors will agree on either the franchisor approving the advertising materials, or the franchisors are expected to follow in developing their own local advertising materials.
+In practice, a majority of franchisors and sub-franchisors will agree on either the franchisor approving the advertising materials, or the franchisor providing guidelines or standards that the sub-franchisors are expected to follow in developing their own local advertising materials.